Tobiky/dot-bot/SPECIFICATION.md

 include natural dynamic type for cases when JSON-like values are returned or used (such as MongSh).

-- Evaluation of types are lazy except when annotated.
+- Evaluation of types is lazy (extrapolated) except when annotated.

-- Commands and functions can have the same name but in that case will require additional identification in such cases.